arcan1s/ahriman/docs/architecture.md

 ## `ahriman.application` package

 This package contains application (aka executable) related classes and everything for that.
+It also contains package called `ahriman.application.handlers` in which all available subcommands are described as separated classes derived from base `ahriman.application.handlers.handler.Handler` class.

+`ahriman.application.application.application.Application` (god class) is used for any interaction from parsers with repository, web etc. It is divided into multiple traits by functions (package related and repository related) in the same package.

-It also contains package called `ahriman.application.handlers` in which all available subcommands are described as separated classes derived from base `ahriman.application.handlers.handler.Handler` class. `ahriman.application.ahriman` contains only command line parses and executes specified `Handler` on success, `ahriman.application.application.Application` is a god class which provides interfaces for all repository related actions. `ahriman.application.lock.Lock` is additional class which provides file-based lock and also performs some common checks.
+`ahriman.application.ahriman` contains only command line parses and executes specified `Handler` on success, `ahriman.application.lock.Lock` is additional class which provides file-based lock and also performs some common checks.

 ## `ahriman.core` package